privacycg/nav-tracking-mitigations/bounce-tracking-explainer.md

 In addition, there are potential scenarios where the existence of an interaction could be accessed through existing XS leaks in the platform.
 Consider a scenario where a target site has an existing endpoint that causes an automatic redirect that triggers the bounce tracking mitigations.
 An attacker could use existing XS leaks to determine if any logged-in state is present on a target site and then look to see if that state disappears after triggering the bounce.

 The information leak from tracker to site does not seem very significant.
-It is not new information because this kind of data can be tracked and shared today.
+At a minimum, the proposed mitigations do not make the situation worse and without the mitigations there is a greater potential for a tracker to communicate state to the target site.

 The cross-site adversarial information leak is more concerning.
 Solutions designed for this effort should take this threat into account and attempt to mitigate it.
 For example, delaying or fuzzing the timing of storage wiping could lessen the impact of the leak.
 Ultimately, though, it may be necessary to weigh the cost of this 1 bit information leak against the gains in mitigating bounce tracking.